rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritebatch.md

 spriteBatch.End();```

 There are five modes to draw a sprite batch.
-They are enumerated in the `SpriteSortMode (ref:{SiliconStudio.Xenko.Graphics.SpriteSortMode})` enum:
+They are enumerated in the @'SiliconStudio.Xenko.Graphics.SpriteSortMode' enum:

 - Deferred (default mode): the sprites are drawn at the same time at the end to reduce the drawcall overhead
-- Immediate: the sprites are draw after each each `Draw (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch.Draw})` call
+- Immediate: the sprites are draw after each each @'SiliconStudio.Xenko.Graphics.SpriteBatch.Draw' call
 - Texture: Deferred mode but sprites are sorted based on their texture to reduce effect parameters update
 - BackToFront: Deferred mode with a sort based on the z-order of the sprites
 - FrontToBack: Deferred mode with a sort based on the z-order of the sprites

-To set the mode, the user should specify it in the `Begin (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch.Begin})` method.
+To set the mode, the user should specify it in the @'SiliconStudio.Xenko.Graphics.SpriteBatch.Begin' method.

 **Code:** Deferred drawing of the sprite batch